Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

    Helper function used to create Debugger object for the target.
    (See actors/utils/make-debugger.js for more info)

-In addition to this, the actors inheriting from BrowsingContextTargetActor, expose many other attributes and events:
+In addition to this, the actors inheriting from WindowGlobalTargetActor, expose many other attributes and events:
  - window:
    Reference to the window global object currently targeted.